Code-the-Dream-School/node-essentials/assignments/assignment3-middleware.md

 # **Assignment 3 — Extending Your Express App, and a Middleware Debugging Exercise**

 This assignment is to be done in the node-homework folder.
-Within that folder, create an assignment3 git branch for your work.
+Within that folder, create an ёassignment3` ```git branch``` for your work.
 As you work on this assignment, add and commit your work to this branch periodically.

 > REMEMBER: Commit messages should be meaningful. `Week 3 assignment` is not a meaningful commit message.